AviatrixSystems/Docs/Solutions/aviatrix_aws_transitvpc.rst

 2  Aviatrix Solution Key Benefits
 =================================

-**Simplicity.** Centrally managed, point and click solution deploys in minutes.
+**Simplicity** Centrally managed, point and click solution deploys in minutes.

-**Highly Available.** Built-in gateway redundancy supports hot standby and fail over in seconds.
+**Highly Available** Built-in gateway redundancy supports hot standby and fail over in seconds.

-**Cost Saving.** If hub and spoke VPCs are in the same region, encrypted traffic is routed over AWS peering, reducing network bandwidth cost by 10 times (comparing to AWS Transit VPC solution that goes over Internet with VGW for hub and spoke traffic).
+**Cost Saving** If hub and spoke VPCs are in the same region, encrypted traffic is routed over AWS peering, reducing network bandwidth cost by 10 times (comparing to AWS Transit VPC solution that goes over Internet with VGW for hub and spoke traffic).

-**Scalable.** The solution does not require a unique public IP address on the hub gateway connecting to each spoke gateway.
+**Scalable** The solution does not require a unique public IP address on the hub gateway connecting to each spoke gateway.
 No limits on the number of spoke VPCs can be connected to hub VPC.
+Gateways can scale-up, scale-down or scale-out with a few clicks.

-**Visibility.** Central dashboard monitors, displays and alerts link status and link latency.
+**Visibility** Central dashboard monitors, displays and alerts link status and link latency.

-**Additional Benefits.** Stateful firewall at the gateway to enforce security policies.
+**Additional Benefits** Stateful firewall at the gateway to enforce security policies.
 OpenVPN based user access allows end to end cloud network solution.
 For more details, visit www.aviatrix.com.